COVESA/capicxx-wamp-tools/org.genivi.commonapi.wamp.examples/README.md

 In this example, Crossbar.io will map client-side REST requests to WAMP requests for the server (and vice versa).

-1. open shell and: cd workdir
+1. open shell and: cd workdir/example77
 2. issue REST client request with ./runRESTClient.sh